bcu8/CS386-C-Code-Formatter/inception.md

 #### Assessment: Nice to have or Must have (depends on how desperately student needs the points the formatter can save)

+### Interview 6:

+#### Summary: Interviewee talked about their experiences using C and using the GUR in question.
+They also elaborated on their coding process.

+#### Interviewer: Brandon Udall
+#### Interviewee: Travis Hickman
+#### When: 02/8/2023
+#### Consumer Segments: Computer Science Student, age range 20-22

+#### Key Insights: interviewee talked about how he doesnt prefer formatting with Leverington's formatting requirements.

+#### Representative Quotes:

+* "Outside of leveringtons class I use my own method of formatting."
+* "On average I lose probably 5-15 points from the GUR."

+#### Hypotheses that were validated: Can be effective in saving students points, time, and allows student autonomy for code formatting when writing.

+#### Assessment: Nice to have or Must have (depends on how desperately student needs the points the formatter can save)

 ### Interview 7: